thingsdb/ThingsDocs/source/includes/_c_refs.md

 ## refs
-> Returns the reference of a thing:
+> Returns the reference count of a given value:

 ```python
 import asyncio